MultiCraft/mod-areas/README.md

 Open the tab `Settings -> All Settings -> Mods -> areas` to get a list of all possible settings.

-For server owners: Check `settingtypes.txt` and modify your `minetest.conf` according to the wanted setting changes.
+For server owners: Check `settingtypes.txt` and modify your `multicraft.conf` according to the wanted setting changes.